microsoft/testfx-docs/RFCs/005-Framework-Extensibility-Custom-DataSource.md

     }
 ```

-Here is how the test methods are decorated with concrete implementation of `DataSource`:
+Here is how the test methods are decorated with concrete implementation of `TestDataSource`:
 ```
-    public class CustomTestDataSourceAttribute : DataSource
+    public class CustomTestDataSourceAttribute : TestDataSource
     {
         public IEnumerable<object[]> GetData(MethodInfo methodInfo)
         {